Sruthi-Chetput/Sruthi-Chetput---BSE-Portfolio/index.md

 Figure 4 - Stand versus Fall Data (Scaled Differently)

+  Then I exported my model by building my firmware and selecting Arduino Nano 33 BLE Microcontroller as my board.
+This will export the impulse, and build a binary that will run on your development board in a single step.
+Then I flashed the software and tested my Fall Detector(**See Figure 5**).

 <img src="Fall_Detector_Tested_IRT.jpeg" alt="Figure 5 - Fall Detector Tested in Real Time." width="350" height="600">

 Figure 5 - Fall Detector Tested in Real Time.

+  Before flashing the software, I had to use “cd” (changes the directory) and “ls ”(gives the ordered list of files names in a directory file) commands to navigate to the correct folder which contained the software to flash.
+In order for the software to run/flash properly, I had to put “sudo”(super user do) in front of the command, “./flash_mac_command”.
+Once it was flashing the software properly, I was finally able to run edge-impulse-run-impulse.

+  But before being able to create my Model, I first had to connect my Arduino board to my laptop through edge impulse.
+But before I could do this, I had to...
+  **1.** Install the Arduino-cli.
+When I was doing this, my computer ran into a lot of issues.
+My computer did not have admin permissions, and the initial account/user did not have user permissions.
+  **2.** So, I created a new profile with admin permissions and redid the whole process to see if it would work.
+While doing this, I ran into some issues with Homebrew.
+So I decided to install the brew library onto my laptop.
+  **3.** Soon after, I ran into an issue with the Arduino-cli.
+It had failed to install because the newest version,the version I had installed, was unstable on my mac.
+  **4.** So, I uninstalled this unstable version, and reinstalled Arduino version 0.35 and repeated the process all over again.
+I decided to add “/Users/Sruthi/bin” to my PATH as I kept on getting a PATH error.
+  **5.** But soon after, there was an error with the BASH on my computer.
+Bash scripts are files containing code that tell the computer to do something.
+And since there was some error with my computer’s bash, I had to change it manually.
+  **6.** So, I manually edited the bash and then saved it.
+After all this, I ran the program all over again.
+Then I used the “ls”, “cd”, and “sudo” commands to navigate to the folder where the Arduino firmware was.
+  **7.** Now, I tried to flash the command “./flash_mac_test.sh”.
+It finally flashed the software and asked for my username and password for my edge impulse account.
+  **8.** Once I typed this in, I was able to choose which project I wanted to connect my arduino to.
+Then my Arduino was connected to my laptop through edge impulse.
+  **9.** Now, I was finally able to create a Model to detect falls using edge impulse.

 <!--
  # Other Resources/Examples